MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   /// System limits might happen when select `HTML_ONLY` for an error page,
   /// select `COMPLETE` and WebView running in an App Container, etc.
   COREWEBVIEW2_SAVE_AS_REQUESTED_KIND_NOT_SUPPORTED,
-  /// Did not perform Save As because the client side decided to cancel.
+  /// Did not perform Save As because the end user cancelled or the
+  /// CoreWebView2SaveAsRequestedEventArgs.Cancel property was set to TRUE.
   COREWEBVIEW2_SAVE_AS_REQUESTED_CANCELLED,
-  /// Save as requested completeed, the downloading would start COREWEBVIEW2_SAVE_AS_REQUESTED_COMPLETED,
+  /// The RequestSaveAs method call completed successfully and the download has started.
+  COREWEBVIEW2_SAVE_AS_REQUESTED_COMPLETED,
 } COREWEBVIEW2_SAVE_AS_REQUESTED_RESULTS;

 [uuid(15e1c6a3-c72a-4df3-91d7-d097fbec3bfd), object, pointer_default(unique)]
 interface ICoreWebView2_20 : IUnknown {
-  /// Programmatically trigger a save as action for current content. `SaveAsRequested`
+  /// Programmatically trigger a save as action for the current top-level document.
-  /// event will be raised.
+  /// The `SaveAsRequested` event will be raised.
   ///
   /// Opens a system modal dialog by default.
 If it was already opened, this method
   /// would not open another one.
 If the `SuppressDefaultDialog` is TRUE, won't open